 ■ Theatre Administration (Marketing/Social Media, Company Management, Box Office, House Management)

 We will select 3 administrative interns.
 Admin interns split their time between their concentration, box office, and house management duties.
 Each intern will learn how to run and manage a box office and front of house team.
 Admin interns will also learn about marketing, advertising, press releases, social media strategies, and company management.
 Admin interns will leave with an understanding of how a not-for-profit theatre operates.
+(Please note housing is not available for this internship)

 All interns generally spend about 75% of their time in their chosen career track and will participate in other tracks as opportunities, interests, and schedules dictate.
 The program runs May 21st through August 3rd.
 Some acting, design or stagecraft interns may be asked to start a week later on or about May 30th.
 Interns typically are engaged 6 days per week.
 Daily schedules will fluctuate with assignments.
 All interns will receive a $1650 personal expense stipend for the season in weekly installments.

 Regarding Housing: Housing is quite limited.
 Admission preference is given to local applicants with their own mode of transportation who reside within a reasonable commuting distance (under 1 hour).
 However, some housing assistance can be arranged on a case by case basis.
-(Please note: at this time housing is not available for acting or administrative internships)
+(Please note: at this time housing is not available for acting, educaton or administrative internships)

 How To Apply: